goatshriek/stumpless/docs/CONTRIBUTING.md

  * [Creating a Pull Request from a Fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)

-To recap, your basic steps will be to fork the repository, create a new branch based on the latest version (or perhaps the master branch if you are special as described above), and when you are finished adding commits to it create a pull request back to this repository.
+To recap, your basic steps will be to fork the repository, create a new branch based on `latest` (or perhaps `release` depending on the circumstances), and when you are finished adding commits to it create a pull request back to the main repository.

 And thanks for giving back to the community!